AdobeDocs/control-panel.en/help/instances-settings/using/url-permissions.md

 >[!IMPORTANT]
 >
->This feature is available for Campaign v8 and Campaign Classic v7 instances only, from build 8850.
+>This feature is available for Campaign v7/v8 instances only, from build 8850.
 If you are using a previous build, you need to upgrade to use this feature.

 The default list of URLs that can be called by JavaScript codes (workflows, etc.) by your Campaign instances is limited.
 These are URLs that allow your instances to function properly.